 Also steer clear of any fat that has been chemically altered or manufactured.
 This includes veggie oils and trans fats.

-Get Active And Build Muscle
+Get Active and Build Muscle

 You need a decent muscle mass if you really want to be healthy.

-That does not mean that you need to look like Arnold Schwarzenegger but that you do need some tone at the very least.
+That does not mean that you need to look like Arnie but that you do need some tone at the very least.
 Eat foods that boost nitric oxide production to help build lean muscle, such as beetroot.
 Even better, check out natural health supplements that are designed to boost nitric oxide production in the body, there are some good ones out there.

 Getting active and building muscle should not be considered merely for aesthetic reasons but also for healthy ones.